 9 Things I’d Love to Share with Occupational Therapy Students

-I recently spoke on a parents panel at a local university, speaking to students in an OT program about working with an OT and having a child with special needs.
+I recently spoke on a parents panel at a local university, speaking to students in an OT program about working with an OT and having a child with a disability.
 I'd like to share the following, as it pertains to pediatric occupational therapy.
 The Early Intervention (EI) program and our team of therapists have changed our… Continue reading 9 Things I’d Love to Share with Occupational Therapy Students

 Big Milestone